 - ½ cup fresh or frozen halved or sliced strawberries

-- Place the cashews in your spice grinder or small food processor and whiz until finely ground / powdered.
+- Place the cashews in your spice grinder or small food processor and whiz until finely ground or powdered.

-- Chill in the refrigerator 1 hour, or longer if making ahead (up to overnight), just to allow the cashews time to soak up some of the moisture.
+- Cover and refrigerate the creamy mixture 1 hour, or longer if making ahead (up to overnight), just to allow the cashews time to soak up some of the moisture.

-- Top the pops with ⅔ cup (total) of the dairy-free yogurt mousse between the pops, topping the first berry layer.
+- Divide ⅔ cup (total) of the dairy-free yogurt mousse between the pops, topping the first berry layer.
 Freeze for 30 minutes.